FrogsterDev/FrogsterDev.github.io/_learning/junior-cybersecurity-analyst-htb.md

 |Months (1-12)|This specifies in which month the task should be executed.|
 |Days of the week (0-7)|This specifies on which day of the week the task should be executed.|

+## Mounting

+If you want a partition to be mounted on system boot you can define it in `/etc/fstab`.

 ## Exercises